57blocks/website-article/articles/Frontend Performance Optimization/README.md

 - [PerformanceObserver](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceObserver)

 I prefer to use PerformanceObserver because it integrates well with other APIs and tools that developers might use for performance analysis and optimization.

-Here, we’ll list and explain the core Web Vitals and important performance metrics supported by PerformanceObserve.
+Here, we’ll list and explain the core Web Vitals and important performance metrics supported by PerformanceObserver.

 ## Web Vitals